 Written and arranged by Eddie Durham, one of the most important and underappreciated artists in jazz and American music history.

-Irish and Mexican on his father’s side, Native American and Afro-American on his mother’s, in his childhood Durham grew up wearing his hair long and braided, Native American-style.
+Irish, Mexican and Afro-American on his father’s side and Native American on his mother’s, in his childhood Durham grew up wearing his hair long and braided, Native American-style.

 Born and raised in rural San Marcos, Texas (1906), he learned to ride, drive cattle, shoot and hunt rattlesnakes.
 He was also a fine carpenter.